 SCP Linux – Securely Copy Files Using SCP examples

 This post includes SCP examples.
-SCP or secure copy allows secure transferring of files between a local host and a remote host or between two remote hosts.
+SCP or secure copy allows the secure transferring of files between a local host and a remote host or between two remote hosts.
 It uses the same authentication and security as the Secure Shell (SSH) protocol from which it is based.
-SCP is loved for its simplicity, security and pre-installed availability.
+SCP is loved for its simplicity, security, and pre-installed availability.

 SCP examples